marius-wieschollek/passwords/.github/ISSUE_TEMPLATE/Bug_report.md

 <summary>Browser log</summary>

 ```
-Press F12, copy what you see
+Press F12, copy the content of the console tab
 ```
 </details>